 As the air gets colder outside, you’re probably thinking about getting warm.
 But, just how warm do you want to be?

-If you’re considering a trip to the sauna or steam room, we’re talking extremely warm — so warm that when you come out, you may want to fall face-first into that snow!
+If you’re considering a trip to the Are Saunas and Steam Rooms Healthy, we’re talking extremely warm — so warm that when you come out, you may want to fall face-first into that snow!
 That may be just what you need to feel better this winter because according to studies, getting a little hot and sweaty can be good for you.

 Why Get Hot and Sweaty?